 Gold prices fell 6%, or $113, last week as the US Federal Reserve signaled it would soon start tapering its asset purchase program and could start raising interest rates in 2023.

 But the dollar index retreated from 2-1/2-month highs, prompting investors to turn to gold, which fell for six straight sessions before Monday’s bounce.

-Benchmark US 10-year Treasury yields were subdued below 1.6%, reducing the opportunity cost of holding non-interest bearing gold.
+US 10-year Treasury yields also rose after hitting four-month lows, raising the opportunity cost of holding non-interest-bearing bullion.

 Streible predicted gold would drift above $1,800 an ounce, citing an “overbought” dollar, the Fed’s continued bond purchases and interest rates that won’t rise anytime soon.